 - Consistent harvest veggies – Some plants will give you a steady stream of fresh vegetables throughout their season.
 Crops like beans, summer squash, peas, broccoli, salad greens, and cucumbers are a few examples.

 - One-and-done vegetables – Plants that only give you one harvest are what I like to call one-and-done veggies.
-Examples include kohlrabi, cabbage, onions, radishes, cauliflower, carrots, and beets.
+Examples include kohlrabi, cabbage, garlic, onions, radishes, cauliflower, carrots, and beets.

 - Cold season crops – Cool season veggies produce their crops in the cooler weather of spring and fall, and will die off in the heat of summer.
 A few examples are lettuce, spinach, turnips, radish, peas, and arugula.